Disney's Coronado Springs Resort address:

 over the slide to spit water at guests as they go down

 There is also a children's pool here.
 Pool towels are available at the Dig Site.
 There are 3 quiet pools, one at each of the village areas, but guests must bring their room towels here as pool towels are not offered.
 Lifeguards are found at the main pool, but not at the quiet pools.
+Pool hours are from 9am-10pm for the Dig Site and 7am-11pm for the quiet pools.

 For fun and fitness, guests can also take a nature walk,